Efficient Data Analytics on Augmented Similarity Triplets: Related work

 \section{Related work}

-Finding similarity among objects is a fundamental task in many machine learning problems.
-This makes the building block for common tasks of classification, clustering and outlier analysis.
-Since comparing two distances is fundamentally easier than computing actual distances, recent works utilize {\em `relative similarity'} among objects rather than working on actual pairwise similarities.
+Evaluating proximity between pairs of objects is a fundamental building block in machine learning and data analysis.
+Since comparing two distances is fundamentally easier than computing actual distances~\cite{stewart2005absolute}, recent works utilize {\em `relative similarity'} among objects rather than working on actual pairwise similarities.

-Relative similarities among objects are used to generate ordinal embedding of objects.
-In doing so, a representation of data points that preserves the distance information provided in the similarity triplets is learned \cite{tamuz2011adaptively,van2012stochastic,AmidU15,HeimBSH15}.
-This representation, usually in a low dimensional Euclidean space, is used to solve the specific machine learning problem at hand.
-Low rank embedding based on convex optimization is done in \cite{AgarwalWCLKB07}.
-Ordinal embedding based on an objective function that counts the number of constraints violated and the amount of violation is discussed in \cite{TeradaL14}.
-In this approach, the quantity and quality of triplets are of pivotal importance to extract meaningful information \cite{arias2017some}.
-A lower bound of $\omega(n\log n)$ triplets is derived in \cite{jamieson2011low} to get useful knowledge.
-Methods to learn embedding with bounded errors from noisy similarity information are proposed in \cite{NIPS2016_6554,AmidVW16,Kleindessner2017lens}, while \cite{wilber2014cost} presents techniques to get higher quality triplets via crowd-sourcing.
+Relative similarities among objects are used to generate ordinal embedding -- a representation that preserves the orderings of distances among pairs of objects~\cite{AmidU15,HeimBSH15,tamuz2011adaptively}.
+This representation, usually in a low-dimensional Euclidean space, is used to solve the specific machine learning problem at hand.
+For instance, low-rank embedding based on convex optimization is detailed in~\cite{AgarwalWCLKB07}.
+Ordinal embedding with the objective based on the number of constraint violations is discussed in~\cite{TeradaL14}.
+In this approach, the quantity and quality of triplets are of pivotal importance to extract meaningful information~\cite{arias2017some}.
+A lower bound of $\omega(n\log n)$ is derived in~\cite{jamieson2011low} to get useful knowledge from triplets.
+Methods to learn embedding with bounded errors from noisy similarity information are proposed in~\cite{AmidVW16,NIPS2016_6554,Kleindessner2017lens}, while~\cite{wilber2014cost} presents techniques to get higher quality triplets via crowd-sourcing.

-Kernel functions based on similarity triplets is proposed in \cite{Kleindessner2017Kernel}.
-The bottleneck, however, is the kernel computation through matrix multiplication which takes time proportional to $O(n^{3.376})$ in the dense case.
-An approximation of multidimensional scaling (MDS) called Landmark technique \cite{de2004sparse} reduces the search space to a chosen useful subset of data points.
+As an alternative to ordinal embeddings, kernel functions based on similarity triplets are proposed in~\cite{Kleindessner2017Kernel}.
+The bottleneck, however, is the kernel computation through matrix multiplication which takes time proportional to $O(n^{3.376})$ in the dense cases.
+An approximation of multidimensional scaling, called Landmark technique~\cite{de2004sparse}, reduces the search space to a chosen useful subset of data points.
+The time complexity of kernel computation is still asymptotically super-cubic, making the kernel-based approach infeasible for big data.